 The following members of the Board have been identified as independent under the standards of The Nasdaq Stock Market: Heath W. Cleaver, Paul D. Aubert and Aline B. Sherwood.
-Martina Molsbergen was identified as independent under the standards of The Nasdaq Stock Market prior to her resignation from the Board on February 14, 2022.
 Presently, there are no directors on our Audit Committee, Nominating/Corporate Governance Committee or Compensation Committee who are not independent under the standards of The Nasdaq Stock Market.